blabla1337/skf-labs/md/Java/CMD2.md

 ![](../../.gitbook/assets/java/CMD2/4.png)

-This request would seem like that:
+This request would look like this:

 ![](../../.gitbook/assets/java/CMD2/5.png)